Vera Pauw: Misconduct scandal

-In December 2022, Pauw was named in a report by the US National Women's Soccer League that discovered widespread ongoing misconduct in the National Women's Soccer League.
-The report claimed that during her time in charge of Houston Dash, Pauw attempted to exert excessive control over her players eating habits.
+In December 2022, Pauw was named in a report by the US National Women's Soccer League that discovered widespread ongoing misconduct in the league.
+The report claimed that during her time in charge of Houston Dash, Pauw attempted to exert excessive control over her players' and staff's diet, weight, fitness, training, housing, and location.
 Pauw denied any wrongdoing.
 Pauw is banned from working in the NWSL unless she accepts personal responsibility.